henryaj/cloudcredo-training-notes/cloud_foundry_quickstart.md

 ## Customising CF release

+### Changing the manifest
 * Edit the config stubs in `cf-release/templates`, e.g. add a security group definition
 * Then make the manifest and deploy CF with BOSH.

+### Deploying code changes
+* fork the submodule repo containing the change (e.g. `cloud_controller_ng`) and the main Cloud Foundry repo
+* point `cf-release` to the new submodule repo by modifying the correct entry in `.gitmodules`
+* from the `cf-release` directory, run `git submodule sync` to update the remote of the submodule
+* go into the submodule directory, make your desired change to the submodule, commit and push
+* from the `cf-release` dir, commit the change to the submodule and push

+### Creating and deploying a release
+* run `bosh create release` to generate the new release - when prompted for a name, hit Enter to use the default ('cf').
+By default, this creates a dev release
+* run `bosh upload release` to push the new release
+* run `bosh deploy`

+If the new release is not the latest release by version number, retarget `bosh deploy` by editing `bosh-lite/manifests/cf-manifest.yml` and changing releases:version (which by default is set to 'latest') to the exact version to be deployed.

 ## Updating CF release